Kuo Yao-chi: Controversy

-After Kuo leaving office, she was accused of receiving a bribe of US$20,000 by the prosecutors who monitoring chair of Nan Ren Hu Lee Ching-po (李清波) telling to his son Lee Tsung-hsien (李宗賢) to present two cans of tea to Kuo, and putting US$20,000 to help Kuo's son studying abroad on the phone call in 2006.
+After Kuo left office, she was accused of receiving a bribe of US$20,000 by the prosecutors monitoring chair of Nan Ren Hu Lee Ching-po (李清波) telling his son Lee Tsung-hsien (李宗賢) to present two cans of tea to Kuo, and putting US$20,000 to help Kuo's son studying abroad on the phone call in 2006.

 The Supreme Court upheld the conviction handed down by the Taiwan High Court in March, which found Kuo guilty of accepting a bribe related to using her position as transportation minister to grant favors to the Nan Ren Hu Group, a service industry conglomerate, even though she had been found not guilty in first and second trials in 2009 and 2010 respectively.

 "I have never received bribes...
 A reputation is not earned in one or two days.
 I have spent my entire career as a public servant building a good reputation.
 All my associates know I am not someone who can be bribed," Kuo told a press conference in Taipei.

-The former minister held a press conference insisting on her innocence.
-Kuo was accompanied by her lawyers Wellington Ku (顧立雄) and Li Yung-ran (李永然), as well as Taipei mayoral aspirant Dr. Ko Wen-je (柯文哲) and others.
+The former minister held a press conference insisting she was innocent.
+Kuo was accompanied by her lawyers Wellington Koo and Li Yung-ran (李永然), as well as Taipei mayoral candidate Ko Wen-je and others.
 They all claimed the conviction was flawed because of insufficient evidence and inconsistent testimony from Lee Tsung-hsien, son of Nan Ren Hu chairman Lee Ching-po.
 They said they would sue Lee Tsung-hsien for perjury and request a retrial and an extraordinary appeal.

 Lee Tsung-hsien testified that he had been asked by his father to deliver the cash, but he gave inconsistent information about the numbers, color and material of the tea gift boxes that contained the US$20,000 and were allegedly delivered to Kuo, at first saying that the cash was placed in two iron tea boxes.